Internal, open access

 5. Students who suffer unexpected problems immediately before or during their examinations

-In the unfortunate event that you suffer unexpected medical or other problems immediately before or during your examinations, then please alert both your Personal Tutor and the Examinations Office as soon as possible.
-If you are still able to sit your examinations, then we will endeavour to make special arrangements so that your needs can be accommodated.
+In the unfortunate event that you suffer unexpected medical or other problems immediately before or during your examinations, please alert both your Academic Tutor and the Examinations Office as soon as possible.
+If you are still able to sit your examinations, we will try to make special arrangements so that your needs can be accommodated.

-If your problem means that you would either be unable to sit your examination(s), or that your performance would be or has been badly affected, then you should complete an Extenuating Circumstances Form as soon as you are well enough to do so, and before the published deadline.
+If your problem means that you are unable to sit your examination(s), or that your performance is badly affected, you should complete an Exceptional Circumstances Form as soon as you are well enough to do so, and before the published deadline.

 Once complete, this form should be returned to your School Office, with the appropriate documentation attached.
-Further information is given in the booklet entitled 'Examination Arrangements: What you Need to Know', enclosed with your personal examination timetable.
+Further information is given in the 'Examination Arrangements: What you Need to Know' document, a link to which will be sent with your personal examination timetable.

 6. Retrospective Allowance